intrd/bitcoin-tofybot/README.md

 ```
 ## Usage

-1. Rename secrets_sample.ini to secrets.ini.
+1. Rename `secrets_sample.ini` to `secrets.ini`.
-2. Open secrets.ini and change ENCRYPTION_KEY to serial number given to you (Request it from developers.
+2. Open secrets.ini and change `ENCRYPTION_KEY` to serial number given to you (Request it from developers.
 Yes, its needed to decrypt/run this bot)
-3. Review config.ini, and..
+3. Review `config.ini`, and..

 ```
 $ ./run.sh